tomograms/tomograms-doc/docs/doc/lunarc.md

 - ThinLinc or ssh to: `aurora.lunarc.lu.se`
 - [Lunarc Documentation](http://lunarc-documentation.readthedocs.io)

-### Useful hints
+### Hints

 #### Imaging data visualisation
 1. connect to LUNARC using ThinLinc
-2. upload your data to your nobackup directory /lunarc/nobackup/users/'your user name'
+2. upload your data to your nobackup directory `/lunarc/nobackup/users/'your user name'`

 ImageJ